 What’s the creative process like when you’re about to take a new photograph?
 Do you go to the market, pick out flowers, and go from there?
 It depends on the season and even the day of the week.
 I go to Cut Flower Wholesale in Atlanta, and normally I call my guy, Scott (Shepherd).
 I’ll say, “What do you have?
 Do you have something special hidden in the back for me?”
 It’s great because I don’t have any rules or any template I have to follow.
 If I were creating a sample arrangement for a bride, I have to do what she wants.
 But for me, I start by seeking out what is the most beautiful flower that day, and then I’ll work around that flower.

 When did you start turning your photography into wallpaper and what brought on that decision?
 A while ago, I traveled to Australia for work.
 I was teaching a class over there, and I put a picture up in my presentation and mentioned that I was thinking about wallpaper, but I hadn’t done anything serious about it.
 This girl came up to me after class, and she said she makes wallpaper for a living.
 She’s a wizard with pattern.

 I will create an arrangement, photograph it, send her the picture, and she’ll turn it into this amazing print.
-I launched it last September, and it’s been going great.
-I can tell you that 9 out of 10 of my sales are the Dutch Love pattern.
+Nine out of 10 of my sales are the Dutch Love pattern.
 Overall, I’ve never had a plan in this business, but I’m starting to understand it better and enjoy the world of interiors more.
 It wasn’t my intention—I just started taking pictures of flowers and making prints for people to buy, and it’s becoming something much more.